alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2018-08-15-regression-done-right.markdown

 ### Improving the regression

 When we have a series that has an underlying pattern, we need to deflate the series in order to bring the residuals as close as possible to their desired properties.
-Usually a series that has an underlying pattern exhibits large variations towards its ends.
+Usually, a series that has an underlying pattern exhibits large variations towards its ends.
 Examples of such series is price evolution of stocks which need to be deflated by the inflation, prices vs demand, any time series as they usually tend to follow either periodic patterns or exhibit some kind of growth or both.
 If we don't want to (or can't) find such underlying patterns, the most simple general method of deflating the series with good results is switching to percentage returns.
 These can be calculated by one of the following formulas:

 - `%return(t) = ln(value(t)) - ln(value(t-1))` or
 - `%return(t) = (value(t) - value(t-1)) / value(t-1)`